jarun/buku/README.md

   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.
   - If indices are passed without any other options (--url, --title, --tag, --comment and --immutable), read the URLs from DB and update titles from web.
 Bookmarks marked immutable are skipped.
+  - Can update bookmarks matching a search, when combined with any of the search options and no arguments to update are passed.
 - **Delete** operation:
   - When a record is deleted, the last record is moved to the index.
   - Delete doesn't work with range and indices provided together as arguments.
 It's an intentional decision to avoid extra sorting, in-range checks and to keep the auto-DB compaction functionality intact.
 On the same lines, indices are deleted in descending order.
-  - Can delete bookmarks matching a search, when combined with any of the search options.
+  - Can delete bookmarks matching a search, when combined with any of the search options and no arguments to delete are passed.
 - **Search** works in mysterious ways:
   - Case-insensitive.
   - Matches words in URL, title and tags.